 - Dual softening and iron filtration – This salt-based softening system uses ion exchange to eliminate hard water minerals and air injection to remove up to 30 PPM of iron from water.

-- Multiple sizes available: There are three sizing choices for the Iron Master filter: 1.0 cubic foot, 1.5 cubic foot, and 2.0 cubic foot.
-The SoftPro Elite also comes in a number of sizes, measured in grain capacity, from 24,000 to 80,000.
+- Multiple sizes available: You can choose between three sizing choices for the Iron Master filter: 1.0 cubic foot, 1.5 cubic foot, and 2.0 cubic foot.
+The SoftPro Elite also comes in a number of sizes, from 24,000 to 80,000 grains.

-Best For: Anyone who gets their water from a private well and is looking for the most efficient iron and hardness removal system that wastes minimal salt and water over the long term.
+Folks who have private well water and are looking for the most efficient iron and hardness removal system that wastes minimal salt and water.

-- This SoftPro model is one of the smartest water softeners we’ve tried, with features including a 15-minute “recharge”, which adds a small amount of extra salt to the resin if more is needed before the scheduled regeneration.
+- This SoftPro combo system uses one of the smartest water softeners we’ve reviewed, with features including a 15-minute “recharge”, which adds a small amount of extra salt to the resin if more is needed before the scheduled regeneration.

 - You won’t find many other water filters that remove up to 30 PPM of iron, let alone soften water within the same system.